 This research project has been completed.
 Please contact a team member for further information.

-Who benefits the most from post-secondary schooling?: A cross-national comparison of selection and the economic returns to post-secondary education is a British Academy funded project looking at the effect of a college or university degree on workers’ earnings, comparing the wage gains for post-secondary graduates across four countries – United States, United Kingdom and Germany.
+This British Academy-funded project looked at the effect of a college or university degree on workers’ earnings, comparing the wage gains for post-secondary graduates across four countries – United States, United Kingdom and Germany.

-Using sophisticated statistical techniques that allow the comparison between closely matched workers with and without a post-secondary degree the research team hopes to shed light on what policies help workers gain the most from their training, and which do not.
+The research team used sophisticated statistical techniques that allow the comparison between closely matched workers with and without a post-secondary degree to shed light on what policies help workers gain the most from their training, and which do not.

-The three country cases are chosen to represent Esping-Anderson’s (1990;1999) different “types” of welfare capitalism: The UK and the US represent “liberal” welfare state regimes, Germany represents the “corporatist-statist” regime.
+The three country cases were chosen to represent Esping-Anderson’s (1990;1999) different “types” of welfare capitalism: The UK and the US represent “liberal” welfare state regimes, Germany represents the “corporatist-statist” regime.

 Postdoctoral Associate - Yale University

 Senior Lecturer in Sociology - University of Essex